KDE/latte-dock/README.md

 ### FreeBSD
 - [FreeBSD Port](https://www.freshports.org/deskutils/latte-dock/)

-See the [installation instruction](./INSTALLATION.md) for others Linux distribution or development build
+See the [installation instructions](./INSTALLATION.md) for other Linux distributions or development builds

 ## Run Latte-Dock